 The person a Product Owner reports to shouldn’t impact their daily life

 We’ve just discussed that the Product Owner benefits from an organizational hierarchy that empowers its teams to make rapid decisions and supports their ability to be autonomous leaders of their particular team.

 No matter how autonomy is given to the Product Owner, the net result should always be that the person a Product Owner reports to shouldn’t make a huge impact in their daily work life.

-Product Owners (and their Scrum teams) tend to benefit the when they aren’t tightly controlled by management.
-Of course, there are exceptions and yes, everyone has to report to someone, but the Product Owner and organization as a whole can often achieve greater success with the increased agility that these dual-operating systems provide.
+Product Owners (and their Scrum teams) tend to benefit when they aren’t tightly controlled by management.
+Of course, there are exceptions, and yes, everyone has to report to someone, but the Product Owner and organization as a whole can often achieve greater success with the increased agility that these dual-operating systems provide.

 Who the Product Owner Reports to in practice

 With a bit of theory out of the way, let’s see how this looks in practice.

 Typically, a company’s size and organizational hierarchy will determine who the Product Owner reports to in practice.
 In small companies, they tend to report to the C-suite directly, and in larger companies, there tend to be more layers of functional management.

 Product Owner management in small companies and startups

 There are typically few employees in a small company or startup, and everyone is wearing multiple hats.
 In the smallest companies, the Product Owner might even be the CEO herself!